Piano Concerto No. 1 (Beethoven)

 Ludwig van Beethoven's Piano Concerto No. 1 in C major, Op.
 15, was written in 1795, then revised in 1800.
 It was possibly first performed by Beethoven at his first public concert in Vienna on 29 March 1795.
 (Note: Evidence is unclear as to whether it was this concerto that was performed on that date or the Piano Concerto no. 2 op.
 19 (actually written earlier than no. 1)) It was first published in 1801 in Vienna with dedication to his pupil Princess Anna Louise Barbara Odescalchi (née Countess von Keglević), known to her friends as "Babette".

-Although this was Beethoven's first piano concerto to be published, it was actually his third attempt at the genre, following an unpublished piano concerto in E-flat major of 1784 and the Piano Concerto No. 2.
+Although this was Beethoven's first piano concerto to be published, it was actually his third attempt at the genre, following an unpublished piano concerto in E♭ major of 1784 and the Piano Concerto No. 2.
 The latter was published in 1801 in Leipzig after the Piano Concerto No. 1, but was composed over a period of years, perhaps beginning ca. 1788.